iotaledger/iota.go/README.md

 	```
 ## Examples

+As well as the following examples, you can take a look at our [examples folder](https://github.com/JakeSCahill/iota.go/tree/master/api/.examples) for more.

 ### Creating and broadcasting transactions

 This example shows you how to create and send a transaction to an IRI node by calling the `PrepareTransfers()` method and piping the prepared bundle to the `SendTrytes()` method.